Warbo/chriswarbo-net/blog/2015-01-30-lambda_embedding.md

 ## Higher-Order Representations ##

 A higher-order representation uses *functions* to represent part of a lambda term.
-A classic implementation of *Higher Order Abstract Syntax* looks like this:
+A classic implementation of *Higher Order Abstract Syntax* looks like
+this:

 ```haskell
 data HigherOrderTerm = Lam (HigherOrderTerm -> HigherOrderTerm)
                      | App HigherOrderTerm HigherOrderTerm
 ```

 There are two clear differences to note: firstly, `Lam`{.haskell} now takes a function rather than a term.
-We can understand this by thinking of the `Lam`{.haskell} as a 'term containing *holes*'; to "filled in" those holes, we must pass in a term, hence the use of a function type.
+We can understand this by thinking of the `Lam`{.haskell} as a 'term containing *holes*'; to "fill in" those holes, we must pass in a term, hence the use of a function type.

 So what are those 'holes'? *They're the variables!* Notice that we don't need a separate `Var`{.haskell} constructor, because: